everpress-co/bruteguard/readme.txt

 BruteGuard fully supports multi sites and is an additional security layer so can be used with any other security plugin.
 == Installation ==

-1. Under the Plugins tab in your WordPress admin click the Add New Button
+1. Navigate to the Plugins tab in your WordPress admin and click the “Add New” button.
-2. Type BruteGuard into the search field
+2. Type BruteGuard into the search field.
-3. Click “Install Now” under the BruteGuard plugin name
+3. Click “Install Now” under the BruteGuard plugin name.
-4. Once the plugin is installed click “Activate Now”
+4. Once the plugin is installed click “Activate Now”.
 5. Now you’ll see the new BruteGuard tab on the left, click on it.
 6. To get your required API Key enter your email address and click the “Get Protected” button.
+7. We send you an email to confirm your activation.
-7. Watch for BruteGuard data on failed attempts in your dashboard
+8. Watch for BruteGuard data on failed attempts in your dashboard.

 == Changelog ==